 We made a quick pitstop to look down on the fishing village – hundreds of colourful boats fill the harbour, making for a truly postcard style view.
 We stood and watched for a few moments, snapped a couple of pictures and were then whisked off again.
 As for the fishing village itself – who knows?

 Fortunately the magic was only just beginning.
-After an extremely pleasant drive along the coast – conjuring up memories of the beach roads in Maui, you really can begin to understand why they call this “Vietnam’s Hawaii” (until you get abruptly snapped back to reality by the next pile of trash on the roadside) – we reached the tour highlight: the white sand dunes.
+After an extremely pleasant drive along the coast – conjuring up memories of the beach roads in Maui, you really can begin to understand why they call this “Vietnam’s Hawaii” (until you get abruptly snapped back to reality by the next pile of trash on the roadside) – we reached the tour highlight: the white Mui Ne sand dunes.
 Visible from a distance, it’s a bizarre sight, as if the set of “Lawrence of Arabia” has been transplanted into this not-quite-idyllic scene.
 Drawing nearer, the drone of ATV motors and the hollering of tourists begins to fill the air, and you wonder what you’ve let yourself in for.

 Access to the dunes is about 50 cents, and you can opt to take a ride on an ATV at around 10 bucks for 20 minutes.
 We chose to walk and were able to quickly get past the screaming masses – it looked fun, but the bikes seemed to get stuck with alarming regularity – and out into some untouched sand.
 It’s difficult to describe the feeling of walking for 20 or so minutes, and going from some typical Asian coastal countryside to perched atop a huge, pristine white sand dune.
 The sand feels something like brown sugar beneath your feet and stretches before you nearly to the horizon.
-A wonderful playground, wether you choose the bikes, to slide on a hired plastic board, or simply to roll, run and jump as we did.
-A hour was over too quickly and soon we were back in the Jeep, minds suitably blown.
+A wonderful playground, whether you choose the bikes, to slide on a hired plastic board, or simply to roll, run and jump as we did.
+An hour was over too quickly and soon we were back in the Jeep, minds suitably blown.

 Back at the guest house, our feet were surprisingly sore from climbing on sand all day – you really get a workout walking on such a soft surface.
 Without the ocean to moisten the sand and pack it tightly, it’s a very different experience to walking on the beach.
 After a nondescript dinner at a – yep, you guessed it – Russian restaurant, we took an early night since the bus to Dalat was collecting us at 6am the following morning.
 Mui Ne was a great experience – not the most riveting destination but a stunning reminder of the contrasting environs in this country.
 Certainly 24 hours was enough for us – but then, we’re not Russian…